 \section{Conclusion, Discussion and Future Work}

-This paper presents \textbf{GenOM}, a general-purpose framework for ontology alignment that integrates concept semantic enrichment with LLM-based textual definition generation, embedding-based candidate retrieval, LLM prompting-based equivalence judgement, and exact matching in a modular design.
-The approach demonstrates strong performance across five biomedical ontology alignment tasks of OAEI Bio-ML, outperforming many baselines, and the effectiveness of its important components has been verified via extensive ablation studies.
+This paper presents \textbf{GenOM}, a general-purpose framework for ontology alignment that integrated concept semantic enrichment with LLM-based textual definition generation, embedding-based candidate retrieval, LLM prompting-based equivalence judgement, and exact matching in a modular design.
+Evaluation results have shown the approach demonstrates strong performance across five biomedical ontology alignment tasks of OAEI Bio-ML, outperforming many baselines, and the effectiveness of its important components has been verified via ablation studies.
 In particular, the framework shows its ability to generalise across datasets while maintaining alignment accuracy, without relying on handcrafted features or extensive task-specific engineering.

 Although GemOM has achieved promising performance for equivalence mappings in OM, several challenges remain: \begin{enumerate}

 \item It is difficult to consistently assess the degree of equivalence between concept pairs.
 This challenge affects both the LLM-based judgement stage and the choice of cosine similarity threshold for candidate retrieval.